Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận26/06/2023

-According to the announcement made on the morning of June 26 by Children's Hospital 2, doctors performed a liver transplant on a boy (11 years old, from Binh Dinh) with congenital biliary atresia, who had undergone Kasai surgery - a treatment method for cases of bile duct atresia in the hilum of the liver since he was 1 month old.
+According to the announcement made on the morning of June 26 by Children's Hospital 2, doctors performed a liver transplant on a boy (11 years old, from Binh Dinh) with congenital biliary atresia, who had undergone Kasai surgery - a treatment method for cases of bile duct atresia in the hilar region of the liver since he was 1 month old.
 After more than 10 years of treatment, the boy developed severe cirrhosis.
 Liver transplant surgery is the last resort for this child.

 It is known that this child patient underwent a liver transplant taken from his mother.
 The liver transplant team for this child patient was doctors from Children's Hospital 2 with the support of the University of Medicine and Pharmacy Hospital in Ho Chi Minh City in the process of taking the liver from the donor.